apache/mynewt-site/docs/os/get_started/project_create.md

     user: apache
     repo: incubator-mynewt-core
 ```
-Changing to 1-dev will put you on the develop branch. **The Develop Branch may not be stable and you may encounter bugs or other problems.**
+Changing to 0-dev will put you on the latest master branch. **This branch may not be stable and you may encounter bugs or other problems.**

 <br>